Mritunjay018/cisco-packet-tracer/README.md

 # cisco-packet-tracer
-This project contain the networking precent in the shri institue of technology
+This project contain the  network between system  in the shri institue of technology
 \